This post contains affiliate links. Please see my disclosure about affiliate links here.

-Croatia Geography: Croatia shares borders with the former Yugoslav countries of Slovenia, Serbia, Bosnia Herzegovina and Montenegro along with Hungary to the north.
+Croatia shares borders with the former Yugoslav countries of Slovenia, Serbia, Bosnia and Herzegovina, and Montenegro along with Hungary to the north.
 Croatia’s blessing is its extraordinarily long and beautiful coastline which contains over 1,000 islands in the Adriatic Sea.
 The southern part of Croatia’s coast is also known as the Dalmatian coast.

 Mountains run the length of the country from the Slovenian border in the north to the Montenegro border in the south making the country ideal for trekking.

 Croatia has 8 National Parks and this Lonely Planet video showcases them to perfection.

 Like most of the southern European countries July and August can get very busy.
 June and September are ideal for beach holidays whilst April, May and October are good for city breaks.

 Of all of the travel tips listed here the most important for beachgoers is to bear in mind that Croatia’s beaches are predominantly pebbled not sandy.
 So if you are planning a trip to Croatia, particularly its coastline, invest in a pair of water shoes although Croatia’s beach-side shops have them in stock.
 On the upside, no sand means crystal-clear waters.